wp-plugins/avchat-3/readme.txt

 That’s it!
 If you need any help, we’re there for you. <a href='https://wordpress.org/support/plugin/avchat-3'>Ask us on Wordpress.org</a> or <a href='http://nusofthq.com/forum/index.php?/forum/10-avchat-3-integrations-joomla-social-engine-wordpress-drupal-phpfox-etc/'>post in our forum</a>.

+For the <a href='http://avchat.net/integrations/community-pro-video-chat-plugin'>Community PRO</a> plugin's installation instructions go to <a href='http://avchat.net/support/wordpress'>avchat.net/support/wordpress</a>.
+For the [Pay Per Session](http://avchat.net/integrations/pay-per-session-video-chat-plugin) plugin's installation instructions go to <a href='http://avchat.net/support/wordpress-pps'>avchat.net/support/wordpress-pps</a>.
 == Frequently Asked Questions ==

 = What do I need to use this plugin ? =